Are there any other Content Mills like Textbroker?

 Is Content Mill Writing For Me?

-Practically speaking, it will take months or even years for you to reach the level of rent level income from content mills, if you can ever do it.
+Practically speaking, it will take months or even years for you to reach a decent level of income from content mills, if you can ever do it.

 You can get a wide variety of jobs, everything from blogs to content pages for websites to public relations releases to product descriptions that will be found on Amazon and other high traffic websites.